Taiwolawal/DevSecOps-CICD/README.md

 - No time limit, takes much longer
 - Run on a specified time e.g 12am everyday

 Now, lets update our pipeline with the base and full scan respectively.
-Update ```ZAP_TARGET```with the App-Server with the public address and the port
+Update ```ZAP_TARGET```with the App-Server public address and the port

 ![alt text](image-9.png)